jaszmynh4085/cyoa_project/README.md

-the purpose of this project is to test our ability to link files.
+The purpose of this project is to test our ability to link files.

 Click [here](wake_up.md) to begin